 Asking how much a meteorite is worth is a bit like asking how much a car or a house is worth.
 You would need some specific information to make a useful estimate.
 Value is determined by many different factors including rarity of type, size, condition, aesthetic appeal, and so on.
 Meteorites have significant financial value to collectors and scientific value to researchers.
 Meteorite values can range from a few dollars to hundreds of thousands of dollars.
-If we determine that you have a genuine meteorite, we can estimate its value for you.

 [above] An iron meteorite found during one of our expeditions